What Goes Around Comes Around: Recording and composition

 The album contains several cuts written by songwriters who helped shape the outlaw movement in the 1970s, including Shel Silverstein, who collaborated with Jennings on the waltz "It's the World's Gone Crazy" ("The villains have turned into heroes, the heroes have turned into heels..."), and Mickey Newbury, who composed the beautifully sad "If You See Her."
 In fact, despite his hellraising persona and reckless drug use at the time, the second half of What Goes Around Comes Around is composed of mostly ballads, and although the LP is often viewed as the beginning of the end as far as Jennings' commercial run goes, AllMusic's Stephen Thomas Erlewine cautions:

 One of these ballads, Chuck Howard's "Come With Me," was released in August 1979 and stayed at No. 1 for two weeks, spending a total of thirteen weeks on the country chart.

 The album cover was Jennings' first studio album to feature his distinctive logo on the cover, surrounded by neon and stars (I've Always Been Crazy, released the year before, had the logo on the back).
 The uncharacteristically garish cover concept came from RCA executive Jerry Bradley, who was unperturbed by the bad publicity surrounding his star's drug problems: "A little bit of drugs was selling records for Waylon in my mind.
 Maybe a rebellious attitude, along with the Outlaws album,[sic] didn't hurt.
 I'm not trying to be mean when I say that, but the mafia didn't hurt Sinatra."
 The photograph on the cover was taken by Charlyn Zlotnik.

-Reception
+Critical reception

 At the time of its release, music critic Marsha Hume stated, "Side two consists of ballads the likes of which Jennings hasn't sung in some time.
 In the hands of a lesser talent, a few of these songs...would sound overly sentimental.
 But Jennings' rough baritone can handle a soulful ballad, and his masculine style makes him seem all the more vulnerable."
+The New York Times determined that Jennings's "gruff voice has softened and his macho bluster has turned tender."

 AllMusic wrote: "Since Waylon's first-rate work is so good and so bountiful, it's easy to overlook the relatively modest pleasures of a record like this, but only a fool would dismiss it out of hand, because there's a lot of good music here - more than enough to justify his continued hot streak."